RaymondWang987/NVDS/README.md

 **NVDS is the first plug-and-play stabilizer** that can remove flickers from any single-image depth model without extra effort.
 Besides, we also introduce a large-scale dataset, **Video Depth in the Wild (VDW)**, which consists of 14,203 videos with over two million frames, making it the largest natural-scene video depth dataset.
 Don't forget to star this repo if you find it interesting!

 Our VDW dataset is quite large (2.23 million frames, over 8TB on hard drive).
 Heavy works are needed for open-source.
 The VDW dataset can only be used for academic and research purposes.
-Once we are ready, we will release NVDS model and VDW dataset for the community.
+We will gradually release our VDW dataset for the community.
 Stay tuned!

 ## ⚡ Updates and Todo List
 + [2023.07.16] Our work is accepted by ICCV2023.